-This tract is located in a rural area of Garfield County.
+These tracts are located in rural areas of Custer County.
 The state land does not provide any unique scenic qualities not also provided on adjacent private lands.
 The proposal does not include any on the ground activities; therefore there should be no change to the aesthetics in either alternative.